grafana/loki/docs/sources/clients/docker-driver/configuration.md

 ## Relabeling

 You can use [Prometheus relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) configuration to modify labels discovered by the driver.
 The configuration must be passed as a YAML string like the [pipeline stages](#pipeline-stages).

+Relabeling phase will happen only once per container and it is applied on the container metadata when it starts.
+So you can for example rename the labels that are only available during the starting of the container, not the labels available on log lines.
+Use [pipeline stages](#pipeline-stages) instead.

 For example the configuration below will rename the label `swarm_stack` and `swarm_service` to respectively `namespace` and `service`.